IslamKhSh/Xdimen/README.md

 ### `generateXdimen`

 Generates alternative resources for every device width in `targetDevicesWidth` set and for every created resource qualifier it scales the dimensions to fit with this width.
-It uses configured properties to calculate scaling factor, get range of dimensions to generate and list of screen widths' to target.
+It uses configured properties to calculate a scaling factor, get the range of dimensions to generate and the list of screen widths' to target.

 ### `deleteXdimen`